muggy8/improbable/from-me-to-me/X1IapY2Y.md

 "How long is a year? just for reference."
 Phanna continued as if all is normal.

-Melody's respoded with confusion.
+Melody respoded with confusion.

-As for me, I was rather used to Phanna's strangeness that I didn't bat it a second thought and answered. n
+As for me, I was rather used to Phanna's strangeness that I didn't bat it a second thought and answered.

 "What type of year?"
 I Asked back.

 "Um... well every?"
-Phanna answered a seemingly a bit confused as well.
+Phanna answered seemingly a bit confused as well.

 "There's 2 type of years, seasonal years and solstace years.
 Seasonal years are 768 days long and lasts all 4 seasons.
 The solstace year marks the time between the solstace of day and the solstace of night which means the solstace year is 384 days.
 The solstace of night also happens to marke a new seasonal new year.
 That said, the seasonal year is rarely ever used.
 Satisfied?"